Warroad's Riverbend Skate Path breaks record for America’s longest skate path | Bemidji Pioneer

 Last year, hot chocolate was sold to raise funds for the path.
 That will return along with Riverbend Skate Path merchandise, such as stickers and beanies.

-Additionally, Ironhide Equipment in Bemidji and Grand Forks, N.D., donated another Bobcat Toolcat for grooming, and the skate path was awarded a grant to purchase ice augers.
+Additionally, Ironhide Equipment in Bemidji and Grand Forks donated another Bobcat Toolcat for grooming, and the skate path was awarded a grant to purchase ice augers.

 Hills Country Greenhouse in Bemidji donated its leftover Christmas trees, which will be wrapped in lights and set up along the skate path for more illumination during nighttime skating.